Fanzzzd/repo-wizard/README.md

 ## A Note from the Developer

-Repo Wizard was born out of a personal need and developed at a rapid pace, with a healthy dose of AI assistance in writing the code itself.
-This means a few things:
+Repo Wizard was born out of a personal need and developed at a rapid pace, with extensive use of AI-assisted coding.
+This means:

--   **Platform Stability**: I developed this primarily on macOS.
-While it has been tested on Windows, you may encounter more bugs on Windows or Linux.
+-   **Platform Stability**: I primarily develop on macOS.
+While it has been tested on Windows, you may encounter more unforeseen bugs on Windows or Linux.
 If you do, please **open an issue**!
 I'm committed to fixing them as quickly as possible.
--   **Help is Welcome**: This is largely a one-person effort.
-If you're excited about the project, please consider contributing!
+-   **Help is Welcome**: While currently a personal project, I'm considering applying for a dedicated GitHub organization in the future to expand its reach.
+If you're interested in the project, please consider contributing!
 Check out our [contributing guide](./CONTRIBUTING.md).

 > [!WARNING]
 > **Please, please, please back up your code!**